UK Tyre Law

 If the tyre has any lump, bulge or tear caused by separation or partial failure of its structure, it is good practice when assessing the damage to remove the tyre from the rim and systematically inspect it both internally and externally.

 Tyre tread Depth

-The legal minimum tread depth for cars and light trailers, including caravans up to 3,500kgs gross vehicle weight, and/or eight seater passenger vehicles is a minimum of 1.6mm.
+The legal minimum tyre tread depth for cars, vans, eight-seater vehicles and light trailers, including caravans up to 3,500kgs in gross vehicle weight, is 1.6mm.
 This 1.6mm should be in a continuous band throughout the central three-quarters of the tread width, throughout the whole of the circumference.

-Any vehicle with a gross vehicle weight or gross train weight over 3,500kgs or a motorcycle above 50cc must either ensure the grooves of the tread pattern have a depth of a least 1 mm throughout a continuous band measuring at least three-quarters of the breadth of the tread and round the entire outer circumference of the tyre.
-Or if the grooves of the original tread pattern of the tyre do not extend beyond three-quarters of the breadth of the tread (this is common with motorcycle tyres) any groove of the original pattern must have a minimum depth of at least one millimetre.
+Any vehicle with a gross vehicle weight or gross train weight over 3,500kgs or a motorcycle above 50cc, must have tyres in which the grooves of the tread pattern have a depth of a least 1 mm throughout a continuous band measuring at least three-quarters of the breadth of the tread and round the entire outer circumference of the tyre.
+If the grooves of the original tread pattern of the tyre do not extend beyond three-quarters of the breadth of the tread (this is common with motorcycle tyres) any groove of the original pattern must have a minimum depth of at least one millimetre.

 Click here for further information regarding tyre tread depth and its impact on stopping distances

 If a tyre causes damage to the road, persons or any vehicle using the road it is deemed illegal.
 Instances include the use of studded tyres in inappropriate conditions and oversized tyres catching against a person or other vehicle resulting in either damage or injury.